-- 12.16 Day trips to support curriculum subjects should generally aim to involve all pupils in the relevant year group. - 12.17 As soon as pupils have been provisionally accepted onto a trip, a list of names should be handed to the EVC and AVP SENDCO and Inclusion who will forward any relevant pupil information.
-Only then should pupils be firmly allocated a place; - 12.18 Group leaders should send a list of pupils participating on each trip to the School Office so that a central list may be kept; - 12.19 Leaders should consult this prior to making the selection of pupils to ensure that as many pupils as possible are able to participate in trips during their School career; - 12.20 Leaders should make the criteria used for selecting pupils known if the trip is oversubscribed.
-In most cases it is appropriate to hold a ballot in these circumstances, and; - 12.21 On letters to parents informing them of trips, it should be made clear that participation on such trips depends on the appropriate behaviour of the pupils.
+- 12.14 Day trips to support curriculum subjects should generally aim to involve all pupils/students in the relevant year group. - 12.15 As soon as pupils/students have been provisionally accepted onto a trip, a list of names should be handed to the EVC and AP SENCO who will forward any relevant pupil information.
+Only then should pupils/students be firmly allocated a place; - 12.16 Group leaders should add the list of pupils/students participating on each trip onto EVOLVE so that a central list may be kept; - 12.17 Leaders should consult this prior to making the selection of pupils/students to ensure that as many pupils/students as possible are able to participate in trips during their School career; - 12.18 Leaders should make the criteria used for selecting pupils/students known if the trip is oversubscribed.
+In most cases it is appropriate to hold a ballot in these circumstances, and; - 12.19 On letters to parents/carers informing them of trips, it should be made clear that participation on such trips depends on the appropriate behaviour of the pupils/students.